apache/airflow/docs/apache-airflow-providers-apache-spark/operators.rst

 Launches applications on a Apache Spark server, it requires that the ``spark-sql`` script is in the PATH.
 The operator will run the SQL query on Spark Hive metastore service, the ``sql`` parameter can be templated and be a ``.sql`` or ``.hql`` file.
+There are two deprecated parameters, ``master`` and ``yarn_queue``, which were originally used to provide configuration; configuration is now determined through the supplied connection ID.

 For parameter definition take a look at :class:`~airflow.providers.apache.spark.operators.spark_sql.SparkSqlOperator`.